peter-amerkhanian/OLD-peter-amerkhanian.github.io/content/post/instrumental-variables/index.md

-But my estimates from OLS are still pretty stable and `brthord` still has a statistically significant negative correlation, so I can proceed to estimate with IV:
+This suggests that there are issues with my DAG, but my estimates from OLS are still pretty stable and `brthord` still has a statistically significant negative correlation, so I proceed to estimate with IV anyways:

 ```python